Sergio Scariolo: National team career

-Scariolo served two times as head coach of the Spanish national team: from 2009 to 2012 and from 2015 to present.
+Scariolo served two times as head coach of the Spanish national team: from 2009 to 2012 and from 2015 to 2025.
 Under Scariolo, Spain won the gold medal at the EuroBasket 2009, EuroBasket 2011, the EuroBasket 2015 and the EuroBasket 2022, and the bronze medal at EuroBasket 2017.
 He also won the silver medal at the 2012 Summer Olympics and the bronze medal at the 2016 Summer Olympics.
 He also coached Spain at the 2010 FIBA World Championship.
 In 2019, Scariolo led Spain to victory in the FIBA Basketball World Cup.

 In October 2020, Scariolo announced that he will remain as head coach of the team through the 2024 Summer Olympics.

+For his service, he was awarded with the Gold Medal (2015) and the Grand Cross (2025) of the Royal Order of Sports Merit.

 Personal life

 Scariolo is married to Blanca Ares, a former Spanish basketball player.
 The couple has two children: Alessandro, who also plays basketball, and Carlota.
+Scariolo is an avid fan of Inter Milan.

 Sergio Scariolo appeared in the Netflix film Hustle, produced by LeBron James and Adam Sandler, who was the co-star along with Juancho Hernangómez, which was released on 8 June 2022.
 In the movie, Scariolo portrayed himself as the head coach of Spanish national team.